-The following section was generated from doc/euclidean/piecewise-monotone.ipynb .....

-1.9 Piecewise Monotone Interpolation
+The following section was generated from doc/euclidean/piecewise-monotone.ipynb 2.11 Piecewise Monotone Interpolation

 When interpolating a sequence of one-dimensional data points, it is sometimes desirable to limit the interpolant between any two adjacent data points to a monotone function.
 This makes sure that there are no overshoots beyond the given data points.
 In other words, if the data points are within certain bounds, all interpolated data will also be within those same bounds.
 It follows that if all data points are non-negative, interpolated data will be non-negative as well.
-Furthermore, this makes sure that monotone data leads to a monotone interpolant (see also Monotone Interpolation (page 114) below).
+Furthermore, this makes sure that monotone data leads to a monotone interpolant - see also Monotone Interpolation (page 128) below.

-A Python implementation of piecewise monotone one-dimensional cubic splines is available in the splines.PiecewiseMonotoneCubic (page 162) class.
+A Python implementation of one-dimensional piecewise monotone cubic splines is available in the class splines.PiecewiseMonotoneCubic (page 184).

-The SciPy package provides a similar tool with the pchip\interpolate() function and the PchipInterpolator class (see below for more details).
+The SciPy package provides a similar tool with the pchip_interpolate()39 function and the PchipInterpolator40 class (see below for more details).

-The 3D animation software Blender provides an Auto Clamped property for creating piecewise monotone animation cuves.
+The 3D animation software Blender41 provides an Auto Clamped42 property for creating piecewise monotone animation cuves.